jharner11235/byte_of_airflow/readme.md

-Bits and pieces of Airflow that have been useful in prior roles, mainly for brainstorming new setups
+Bytes and pieces of Airflow that have been useful in prior roles, mainly for brainstorming new setups

 NOTE: This is meant as a side-car to airflow and not an all-encompassing project.
 This may change in the future if it's deemed easier to replicate this env with both